-As a trucking crash law firm, we are well aware of the devastation accidents such as these can leave in their wake.
+As a truck accident law firm, we are well aware of the devastation accidents such as these can leave in their wake.
 Not only are victims forced to undergo weeks or months of medical care, but they can often face financial consequences beyond their control due to lost wages and mounting medical bills.

 If you have been involved in an accident with an 18-wheeler or other large vehicle, you need a South Carolina and Georgia tractor-trailer accident lawyer standing by your side.
 You and your family deserve nothing less than a fair and equitable outcome, and the at-fault party must be held accountable.
 Our commercial vehicle accident law firm is here to make sure that both of those things happen.

-If you suffered a severe, debilitating injury or lost a loved one due to someone else’s negligence, call our office today to schedule a free case evaluation to learn how we can fight for your legal rights.
+If you suffered a severe, debilitating injury in a truck accident or lost a loved one due to someone else’s negligence, contact our office today to schedule a free case evaluation to learn how we can fight for your legal rights.

 Trucking and commercial vehicle collisions claim the lives of thousands of people each year.
 According to the Federal Motor Carrier Safety Administration (FMCSA), there were 5,237 semi-trucks and buses involved in accidents that resulted in one or more fatalities in 2019.
 There were approximately 127,000 injuries resulting from crashes involving large trucks and buses in that same year.